JChouCode/jchou-dev/index.md

 # About Me

 !!!
-Currently looking for new opportunities (full stack, backend, frontend), in that order.
+Currently looking for new SWE opportunities (full stack, backend, or frontend)!
-I was recently laid off at Apollo GraphQL and have prior experience fullstack at Apollo GraphQL, ServiceNow, IoTeX, and NASA.
+I was recently laid off at Apollo GraphQL and have prior experience fullstack at Apollo GraphQL, ServiceNow, IoTeX, and NASA. </br>Feel free to reach out, would love to chat more :)
 !!!

 Hi!
 I'm Jeffrey :wave:.
 I'm a Taiwanese American :flag-tw: :flag-us: software engineer born and raised in the Bay Area, CA.